Expensify/react-native-onyx/README.md

 Onyx.disconnect(connectionID);
 ```

-We can also access values inside React functional components via the `useOnyx()` [hook](https://react.dev/reference/react/hooks) (recommended) or class components via the `withOnyx()` [higher order component](https://reactjs.org/docs/higher-order-components.html) (deprecated, not-recommended).
+We can also access values inside React function components via the `useOnyx()` [hook](https://react.dev/reference/react/hooks) (recommended) or class and function components via the `withOnyx()` [higher order component](https://reactjs.org/docs/higher-order-components.html) (deprecated, not-recommended).
 When the data changes the component will re-render.

 ```javascript
 import React from 'react';